kiwipower/nutkin/README.md

 ### Asserting Behaviour

-You can assert values by chaining calls to an expect()
+You can assert values by chaining calls to expect()
 ```
 it("uses an expect", function() {
     expect(thing).to.equal(otherThing)